hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 The package is configurable to listen on specified ports for UDP input of sound speed cast data.
 Currently supported systems are *MVP* and *Sippican*.
 See :ref:`app_b_connection_settings` for more on how to configure these systems.
-The port numbers associated with various data sources can be changed in the ``settings.db`` file.
+The port numbers associated with various data sources can be changed in the ``setup.db`` file using the *Setup* tab.

 Upon reception of a network cast, the display panels will be colored red to indicate that operator intervention is required in order to further process the data and deliver it to the multibeam acquisition system.
-Once the cast has been processed and delivered, the panel color-coding will return to the normal white background.
+Once the cast has been processed and delivered, the statusbar color-coding will return to the normal background.

 If the *Server mode* happened to have been running at the moment of reception, it will be stopped and the received cast will be displayed as described above.